filakhtov/gentoo-use-docs/dev-libs/openssl.md

 The flag should be disabled.
 It is mainly useful for Gentoo developers and testers.

 ### tls-heartbeat
 This flag passes the `enable-heartbeats` argument to the `Configure` script.
-Enables the TLS Heartbeat protocol to keep an encrypted connection alive without performing a renegotiation.
+Enables the TLS Heartbeat protocol support as described in the RFC6520 to keep an encrypted connection alive without performing a renegotiation.

 The flag can be safely disabled.
 It might be necessary to enable it under certain network setups, e.g. where a firewall eagerly closes inactive connections.